-Once you’ve made the decision to buy your own home, visited 3Rivers to make sure you can arrange financing, and speak with a loan officer to determine how much home you can afford, what’s next?
+Once you’ve made the decision to buy your own home, visited 3Rivers to make sure you can arrange financing, and spoken with a loan officer to determine how much home you can afford, what’s next?
 The fun part!
 Deciding what type of home you want and shopping around.
 Many of us have a vision of what our “ideal home” or “dream home” looks like, but that house might not exist 100% in real life, so it’s important to consider the following factors.

 Factors to Consider When House Hunting:

-- What future changes might you need to take into consideration (extra room for the children you plan to have)?
+- FUTURE-PROOFING: What future changes might you need to take into consideration (extra room for the children you plan to have)?
 How important are crime rates, walkability, school ratings, and other area factors to you?